 As DRE, Kathleen serves as programs administrator, heading a staff of 40 volunteers, in the Sunday Religious Education program (K-HS), Sacramental Prep (Baptism, Penance, Eucharist, and Confirmation), Adult Faith Formation, New Evangelization, Vacation Bible School, and Youth Ministry, and she is the Coordinator of the parish’s collegian and non-collegian RCIA studies.
 She also maintains the Sacraments Registry.
-As a Liturgy team member, she writes the Sunday Mass Universal Petitions four times annually, and sings in the choir.
+As a Liturgy team member, she writes the Sunday Mass Universal Petitions four times annually, serves as a Lector, and sings in the choir.
 In response to the Church’s mission within the New Evangelization, Kathleen’s weekly radio program, Kindle My Fire©, celebrates Catholic spirituality, and is inspired by Scripture, doctrine, the saints, and sacred music.
 It airs and can be livestreamed on Sunday mornings at 8:30 on local Classic 96.7, 3WZ fm and at 9:30 on WREL 1450 am and Classic Country 100.3 fm.
 Each Sunday’s show can be livestreamed from 3WZfm.com, and is linked to the parish website.
 Kathleen writes the Scripture lessons for the parish bulletin, is an approved Diocesan speaker, and serves on the Preschool Board.